Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Contest Variety – Winner: Underdog

-UD recently launched a new Pick'em game called Ladders that lets you pick 3–5 players and win up to 100x based on how far each player climbs through performance-based multipliers.
+Underdog recently launched a new Pick'em game called Ladders that lets you pick 3 to 5 players and win up to 100x based on how far each player climbs through performance-based multipliers.

-Underdog also throws in Best Ball draft-based contests.
+Underdog also offers the super-popular Best Ball contests.
 With these, you draft a team against other users (much like standard fantasy drafts) and earn points based on how they perform that season.
 Those racking up the most points move through the rounds, with the top performers grabbing a slice of the prize pool.

 • NBA